 The applications of Graphene are endless but the concept of bendable phones and technology woven into our clothes is not that far away.

-Researchers at The University of Manchester have already created the world’s smallest transistor using Graphene.
+Researchers at The University of Manchester have already created the world’s smallest transistor using the material.
 The smaller the size of the transistor, the better they perform within circuits.
 This will have a fundamental impact on electronics in the future.

 It has been found by scientists in Florida that graphene can become naturally magnetic on the atomic level by manipulating the spinning atoms of carbon atoms.
 This means that they were able to create a one atom thick magnet.
 This could drastically impact the world of data storage and has allowed for the possible creation of nanoscopic data storage.